What type of controllers can you have with an infrared heater?

 A Plug-in Controller:

 A great option if you’re simply mounting the panel on the wall, and plugging it into an existing socket.
-A plug-in timer or thermostat offer what they say ‘on the box.’
-Whereas our Dual time and temperature controller offers both features combined.

-The plug-in ‘Boost’ controller is a great addition for like a games room or study, which may not have dedicated timed hours but is used more on an ‘ad hoc’ basis.
+The plug-in ‘Boost’ controller is a great addition for a games room or study, which may not have dedicated timed hours but is used more on an ‘ad hoc’ basis.

 A Wired Programmable Timed Thermostat.